LoganBarnes/MusicEditor/README.md

 ## Overview

 This Graphical Music Editor is a combined final project for Brown University's ***CSCI 1230 - Intro to Computer Graphics*** and ***MUSC 1210 - Seminar in Electronic Music: Real-Time Systems***.
-It is a multi-platform, spacially-based, sound visualizer/modifier created with a custom C++/OpenGL graphics engine and MaxMSP.
+It is a multi-platform, spatially-based, sound visualizer/modifier created with a custom C++/OpenGL graphics engine and MaxMSP.

 ## Technical Features
 **Multiplatform** - The game utilizes the Qt Framework allowing it to be run on OS X and Linux.